liqingchunnnn/Only-Noisy-Training/README.md

 ## Model

-The proposed SNA-DF contains two modules: training audio pairs generated module and audio denoising module.
+The proposed ONT constructs training pairs only from each single noisy audio, and it contains two modules: training audio pairs generated module and speech de-noising module.
 - The first module adopts a random audio sub-sampler on single noisy audio samples for the generation of training audio pairs.
 - The sub-sampled training audio pairs are then fed into the audio denoising module, which employs a deep complex U-Net incorporating a complex two-stage transformer (cTSTM) to extract both magnitude and phase information.
 ![./models.PNG](./models.png)
 ## Training

-You can choose the following three models for training: SNA,SNA-rTSTM and SNA-cTSTM.
-SNA represents our speech denoising strategy using single noisy audio samples with a complex U-Net without TSTM; SNA-rTSTM represents our novel strategy with a real-valued TSTM (rTSTM) between the complex U-Net; SNA-cTSTM represents our novel strategy with a complex-valued TSTM (cTSTM) between the complex U-Net.
+You can choose the following three models for training: ONT,ONT-rTSTM and ONT-cTSTM.
+ONT represents our speech denoising strategy using single noisy audio samples with a complex U-Net without TSTM; ONT-rTSTM represents our novel strategy with a real-valued TSTM (rTSTM) between the complex U-Net; ONT-cTSTM represents our novel strategy with a complex-valued TSTM (cTSTM) between the complex U-Net.
 You can train the model by running the following script:
 ```
 python train.py
 ```
-> The original raw audio waveforms are first sampled at 48kHz and then transformed by the STFT with a 64ms Hamming window and 16ms hop length to obtain complex-valued spectrograms.
+> The original raw audio waveforms are first sampled at 48kHz and then transformed by the STFT with a 64ms Hamming window and 16ms hop size to obtain complex-valued spectrograms.
 The length of training pairs is 1/2 times of original noisy samples.
 The number of two-stage transformer blocks(TSTBs) is 6.
 In the loss function, we set α = 0.8, β = 1/200, γ=2 in the synthetic experiments and γ=1 in the real world experiments empirically.
 We use Adam optimizer with a learning rate of 0.001. **You can adjust these parameters to suit different training needs.**

 ## Special thanks to the following repositories:
 - https://github.com/madhavmk/Noise2Noise-audio_denoising_without_clean_training_data